cu-cit-cloud-team/azure-openai-playground/README.md

 ## About

-Looking into what's different in Azure OpenAI (vs using OpenAI directly) and where the official Node.js library does and doesn't work.

 Demos use Node.js/TypeScript to run some simple examples against an Azure OpenAI Services resource.

 NOTE: repo code is NOT production ready, use at your own risk :sweat_smile: